hbctraining/variant_analysis/lessons/08_variant_filtering.md

 ```

 - `java -jar $SNPEFF/SnpSift.jar intervals` This calls the `intervals` package within `SnpSift`
 - `-noLog` This does not report command usage to <code>SnpEff</code>'s server
 - `-x` This option tells `SnpSift` to *exclude* sites found in the BED file.
 The default behavior of `SnpSift filter` is to only *include* sites found in the BED file.
 - `-i $PASSING_FILTER_VCF` This is the VCF file that we would like to be filtered.
 It can either be `.gz` compressed or not.
 - `$LCR_FILE` This represents the BED file you want to use to filter your VCF file with.
 While in this case we only have one BED file, you can use multiple BED files if you have several filters that you wanted to apply.

-- `> $LCR_FILTERED_VCF` Lastly, this is just redirecting the output into a new, filtered VCF file.
+- `> $LCR_FILTERED_VCF` Lastly, this is just redirecting the **output into a new, filtered VCF file**.

-[`bedtools`](https://bedtools.readthedocs.io/en/latest/index.html) is an useful suite of tools to use when handling BED files.
+> NOTE: [`bedtools`](https://bedtools.readthedocs.io/en/latest/index.html) is an useful suite of tools to use when handling BED files.
 It also has functionality for handling VCF files.
 A similar approach for filtering out low-complexity regions can also be done within the tool `bedtools` and is shown in a dropdown box below.

 <details>
   <summary><b>Click here to see how to use <code>bedtools</code> to exclude sites</b></summary>